 - 1.1.
-Pegasus Group has been appointed by Taiyo Power & Storage Ltd (herein referred to as "the Applicant") to undertake economic benefits analysis for a proposed Non-EIA1 solar power and battery storage facility (herein referred to as 'the Proposed Development') with associated development including battery storage facility, cable trench and connection infrastructure on land fronting the A484 and Swansea Road (B4560) at Gowerton, Swansea.
+Pegasus Group has been appointed by Taiyo Power & Storage Ltd (herein referred to as "the Applicant") to undertake economic benefits analysis for a proposed Non-EIA1 44MW solar power and battery storage facility with associated development including battery storage facility, cable trench and connection infrastructure on land fronting the A484 and Swansea Road (B4560) at Gowerton, Swansea.
 It will deliver a host of landscape, biodiversity, soil and hydrological enhancements.
 Including measures to strengthen habitat connectivity through this part of the valley, the creation of green buffer zones and public right of ways improvements.
 The Proposed Development is called 'Parc Solar Caenewydd'. - 1.2.
-This economic benefits statement forms part of a suite of documents supporting a planning application for Development of National Significance for the construction, operation, management and subsequent decommissioning of a co-located solar farm and battery storage facility on land fronting the A484 and Swansea Road (B4560) at Gowerton, Swansea ("the application site"). - 1.3.
-The statement considers the socio-economic impacts that could be created by the Proposed Development in terms of the construction phase and once it is operational, as well as the decommissioning phase.
+This draft economic benefits statement is being published to accompany a second phase of statutory pre-application consultation carried out under Articles 8 and 9 of the Development of National Significance (Procedure) (Wales) Order 2016.
+The first phase of statutory consultation was carried out between June and August 2023.
+The applicant is now undertaking a full re-consultation in light of the changes introduced to the planning application boundary and development description. - 1.3.
+The draft statement considers the socio-economic impacts that could be created by the Proposed Development in terms of the construction phase and once it is operational.